7 Days of Funk (album): Promotion

 On October 15, 2013, Stones Throw published on YouTube the behind-the-scenes of 7 Days of Funk's jam session at Funkmosphere Lab in which an early version of "Hit Da Pavement" and "Wingz" were previewed.
 On October 21, 2013, the Southern California duo performed "Faden Away" on Jimmy Kimmel Live!, along with another song from the album entitled "Do My Thang".
 For promotional purposes, 7 Days of Funk was made available to stream on December 1, 2013, via NPR Music until the album's release.
 Stones Throw released "Hit Da Pavement" and "Faden Away" together on a cassingle on December 10, 2013, with both vocal and instrumental versions.
 The cassette was given away exclusively with the first week's orders of the LP and 45 box set.
 The 45 box set was released on February 5, 2014, with a total of eight records with sixteen tracks: each song on the album released on 7-inch single, backed with its instrumental version.
 The box includes the bonus record "Wingz"—not available on any other format—with A-side "Systematic".
 Purchase of the box set comes with a digital download of the original 8-track album and a 7 Days of Funk sticker.

-On December 9, 2013, Rdio published on YouTube a 1980s VHS-quality promotional video created by Golden Wolf—an animation production company—featuring Dâm-Funk and Snoopzilla as Muppets-inspired marionettes performing their song "Do My Thang".
+On December 9, 2013, Rdio published on YouTube a 1980s VHS-quality promotional video created by Golden Wolf—an animation production company—featuring Dām-Funk and Snoopzilla as Muppets-inspired marionettes performing their song "Do My Thang".
 7 Days of Funk—including the exclusive bonus track "Wingz"—was streaming exclusively on Rdio on December 9 until December 24.
 On December 9, 2013, the duo performed "Faden Away" on Conan, and The Queen Latifah Show on the following day.
 The album was officially released on LP, CD and digital download formats on December 10, 2013.
 On the same day, the music video for "Hit Da Pavement" premiered on 7 Days of Funk's VEVO.
-By evening, Dâm-Funk and Snoopzilla celebrated the release of 7 Days of Funk at the Exchange Night Club in Los Angeles, performing live with Peanut Butter Wolf (host), Egyptian Lover, Bootsy Collins, Steve Arrington and special guests.
+By evening, Dām-Funk and Snoopzilla celebrated the release of 7 Days of Funk at the Exchange Night Club in Los Angeles, performing live with Peanut Butter Wolf (host), Egyptian Lover, Bootsy Collins, Steve Arrington and special guests.
 On January 15, 2014, the music video was released for "I'll Be There 4U".
 On February 26, 2014, the music video was released for "Do My Thang".